 Airbags are controlled by specific sensors that determine if and when an airbag should deploy.
 Incorrect calibration of these sensors, faulty wiring, or airbag manufacturing defects can lead to airbag issues.
 In most cases, this means that the airbags will fail to deploy, or deploy randomly when there is no collision and cause a car crash.
-However, sometimes the airbag deployment itself may be the direct cause of injury, as it recently happened with the Takata product recall case.
+However, sometimes the airbag deployment itself may be the direct cause of injury.
 This particular recall involved vehicles from 19 car manufacturers.
 The problem was that the airbags exploded with extreme force and sent flying shards of metal and plastic into the car, mainly into the face of the driver and front-seat passenger.
 In one particular instance, the victim was practically stabbed in the neck, which initially made local authorities look into it as a homicide.
 At least 16 deaths and hundreds of injuries are linked to these defective airbags.

 Common Airbag-Related Injuries